For a list of publications related to DGM, please check the publications section at the bottom of this page.

 Starting out with Atrial Tachycardia, we have expanded our research into other arrhythmias.
 Below you can find an overview of our past and current studies about AT, AF, VT, VF and TdP.

-Most of our work on AT is performed in collaboration with Prof. Mattias Duytschaever and Prof. Sebastian Knecht from the hospital AZ Sint-Jan, Bruges, Belgium, who work with the CARTO system (Biosense Webster) and Dr. Armin Luik and Ing.
+Our work on AT is performed in collaboration with Prof. Mattias Duytschaever and Prof. Sebastian Knecht from the hospital AZ Sint-Jan, Bruges, Belgium, who work with the CARTO system (Biosense Webster) and Dr. Armin Luik and Ing.
 Annika Haas from the Städtisches Klinikum Karlsruhe, who mainly work with RHYTHMIA (Boston Scientific).
 We have analyzed over 110 clinical cases and our results will soon be submitted as a scientific paper.

 We are currently testing DGM on a mapped VFs with a socket electrode system and comparing our results with phase mapping.
 This research is performed in collaboration with Prof. Richard Clayton from Sheffield.

 The first application of DGM was the analysis of intramural needle data of the CAVB dog model developed in the lab of Prof. M.Vos (Utrecht Medical Center).
 It remained unclear if TdP is perpetuated by focal activity or by reentry.
 A first analysis of the data (with a very rudimentary version of DGM) showed that for short episodes, TdP is maintained by focal activity, while for longer episodes, reentry appears.
 Non-terminating TdPs always are maintained by reentry.
 The results of this research were published here3.